Latest version date: November 9th 2020.

 - effective technologies, such as encryption, using SSL technology and hashing/encryption; finally, we have installed firewalls on all our networks to prevent any intrusion from malicious third parties;

-- restricted access to the Data collected, so that only Sirdata Group employees whose role requires them to view the Data are authorised to access them, in accordance with strict confidentiality obligations to which they are subject, on penalty of proportionate and appropriate disciplinary sanctions.
+- restricted access to the Data collected, so that only Sirdata Group employees whose role requires them to view the Data are authorized to access them, in accordance with strict confidentiality obligations to which they are subject, on penalty of proportionate and appropriate disciplinary sanctions.

-Sirdata may be able to deduce the User’s approximate location (country, city) at a given time, based on their IP address, although depending on their method of connecting to the internet and Internet Service Provider (ISP), the IP address assigned to their Device may change each time they connect.
+Sirdata may be able to deduce the User’s approximate location such as the country or city based on their IP address, although depending on their method of connecting to the internet and Internet Service Provider (ISP), the IP address assigned to their Device may change each time they connect.

 The collection of IP addresses is only used to locate the User geographically and is no more precise than the country from which they are connecting.
 We do not perform any geolocation and do not collect the GPS position of the User.